jundalisay/spblist/content/en/research/descartes/philosophy/part-1/article-14.md

 It most manifestly follows [from their infinity] that they are still there.

-### 19. Although we may not comprehend the nature of God, there is yet nothing which we know so clearly as his perfections.
+#### 19. Although we may not comprehend the nature of God, there is yet nothing which we know so clearly as his perfections.

 This will appear sufficiently certain and manifest to those who have been accustomed to contemplate the idea of God, and to turn their thoughts to his infinite perfections.

 Although we may not comprehend them, because it is of the nature of the infinite not to be comprehended by what is finite, we nevertheless conceive them more clearly and distinctly than material objects, for this reason, that, being simple, and unobscured by limits*, they occupy our mind more fully.

-> *After LIMITS, "what of them we do conceive is much less confused.
-There is, besides, no speculation more calculated to aid in perfecting our understanding, and which is more important than this, inasmuch as the consideration of an object that has no limits to its perfections fills us with satisfaction and assurance."
+{{< f f="*After LIMITS, 'what of them we do conceive is much less confused.
+There is, besides, no speculation more calculated to aid in perfecting our understanding, and which is more important than this, inasmuch as the consideration of an object that has no limits to its perfections fills us with satisfaction and assurance.">}}

-### 20. We are not the cause of ourselves, but that this is God, and consequently that there is a God.
+#### 20. We are not the cause of ourselves, but that this is God, and consequently that there is a God.

 But everyone has not observed this.